quicwg/base-drafts/draft-ietf-quic-http.md

 H3_GENERAL_PROTOCOL_ERROR (0x0101):
-: Peer violated protocol requirements in a way that does not match a more specific error code, or endpoint declines to use the more specific error code.
+: Peer violated protocol requirements in a way that does not match a more specific error code or endpoint declines to use the more specific error code.

 H3_INTERNAL_ERROR (0x0102):
 : An internal error has occurred in the HTTP stack.